whoyouwith91/solvation_energy_prediction/README.md

 ## 3. Datasets downloading
 Since the 3D structures are stored in SDF and XYZ formats for Frag20-Aqsol-100K, they are saved elsewhere and can be downloaded either from our IMA website or using the following command line.
-- To download and save SDF files for MMFF-optimized geometries:

-> `cd ./data/Frag20-Aqsol-100K/sdf/MMFF/`  (navigate to the corresponding directory)
-> `wget link` (link can be copied from IMA)

-- To download XYZ files for MMFF-optimized geometries:

-> `cd ./data/Frag20-Aqsol-100K/xyz/MMFF/`  (navigate to the corresponding directory)
-> `wget link` (link can be copied from IMA)

-- To download SDF files for QM-optimized geometries:

-> `cd ./data/Frag20-Aqsol-100K/sdf/QM/`  (navigate to the corresponding directory)
-> `wget link` (link can be copied from IMA)

-- To download XYZ files for QM-optimized geometries:

-> `cd ./data/Frag20-Aqsol-100K/xyz/QM/`  (navigate to the corresponding directory)
-> `wget link` (link can be copied from IMA)
+`cd data`

+`wget PLACE_HOLDER`

 After downloading the tar.bz2 file, unzip it using `tar -xf`.

+`tar xvf Frag20-Aqsol-100K.tar.bz2`

 You should see a list of folders.
-Then check the total number of files: `find . -type f | wc -l`, which should return 100000 (except the tar.bz2 file).
+Then check the total number of files:

+`find Frag20-Aqsol-100K/ -type f | wc -l`

+which should return around 400,000.
+Now return to the root folder:

+`cd ..`

 ## 4. Data preprocessing
 To generate molecule graph datasets for Torch geometric reading, the `preprae_data.py` contains the codes for Frag20-Aqsol-100K and FreeSolv.
 For example, the following command line is used to process each molecule in Frag20-Aqsol-100K by featurizing atoms/bonds using 3D atomic features.
 `cd src`

 `python prepare_data.py  --data_path ../data --save_path ../data/processed --dataset Frag20-Aqsol-100K --ACSF --cutoff 6.0 --xyz MMFF --train_type TS --tqdm`

 `python prepare_data.py  --data_path ../data --save_path ../data/processed --dataset FreeSolv --ACSF --cutoff 6.0 --xyz MMFF --train_type FT --tqdm`